Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Introduction

-Also key to our approach is label consistency using image space perturbations.
-This relates to cluster assumption for an ideal classifier \cite{chapelle2005semi}, which states that points in the same cluster in input space should be classified similarly.
-It is equivalent to the \emph{low-density separation assumption} meaning that a classifier's decision boundaries should lie in regions of low density of data since that makes the classifier less likely to change its output on nearby/perturbed data \cite{verma2019interpolation}.
-Label consistency or consistency regularization is a way of enforcing this by making a classifier invariant to small input perturbations and thus to neighborhoods that may form clusters.
-In our approach, we do this using image augmentation methods like RandAugment \cite{cubuk2020randaugment} and color jittering, and the model is trained to produce the same output for both a perturbed and an unperturbed version of the image.
+{\it Label Consistency.} Also key to our approach is label consistency using image space perturbations.
+Label consistency or \emph{consistency regularization} enforces invariance of classifier predictions to small input perturbations, and thus to inputs from neighborhoods that may form clusters\footnote{Fig \ref{fig:hard} depicts consistency regularization helping correctly cluster points that may initially lie on the wrong side of the decision boundary, and that may result in errors with a domain alignment strategy.}.
+In our approach, we do this using image augmentation methods like RandAugment \cite{cubuk2020randaugment} and color jittering, and the model is trained to produce the same output for both a perturbed and an unperturbed version of the image resulting in meaningful neighborhood for images\footnote{label consistency is related to cluster assumption \cite{chapelle2005semi}, which suggests similar labels for examples within a cluster, as well as the concept of \emph{low-density separation assumption}\cite{verma2019interpolation}, which requires classifier decision boundaries to lie in low-density regions of feature space.}.

-In Fig \ref{fig:hard} (b) we try to motivate a scenario where consistency regularization can help fix errors that adversarial domain alignment might make.
-By way of perturbing data, the classifier is encouraged to not have decision boundaries close to these data points, allowing them to cluster.
-We note here that data augmentation is a powerful perturbation technique since it indicates a meaningful neighborhood in images.
-In other words, manipulating the image via small translations, rotations, color manipulations etc. does not change the category of the image, as far as it is done on common objects where some fine detail in the image may not play a big role in recognition.
-Via these perturbations, consistency regularization can help correctly cluster points that may initially lie on the wrong side of the decision boundary.

-Our contributions in this paper are two-fold: \begin{itemize} \item We propose a simple semi-supervised domain adaptation method PAC, based on label consistency and rotation prediction for pretraining, which achieves state of the art accuracy on SSDA across multiple datasets. \item We analyze thoroughly, individual components of our method and how they affect performance, providing an understanding of these components and thus possibly how they can be combined with other techniques. \end{itemize}
+Our contributions in this paper are two-fold: \begin{itemize} \item We propose a novel semi-supervised domain adaptation method PAC, based on label consistency and rotation prediction for pretraining, which performs comparably or better than state of the art on SSDA across multiple datasets.
+In contrast to prior works, we forego domain alignment, and pose objectives that improve target clusterability. \item We perform ablative analysis on individual components of our method, illustrating their behavior, and their impact on performance.
+Our analysis provides an understanding of these components and shows how they can be combined with other techniques. \end{itemize}